-A funding volume of 300 million euros has been made available under this directive.
 The National Centre uses the OBELIS platform, among other things, to collect and evaluate data from the charging points promoted in this funding guideline.
 This information is incorporated into future funding programmes and the work of the Federal Government and the National Platform Mobility (NPM).

 One of the objectives of the National Centre Charging Infrastructure is to make the next rapid charging station accessible in 10 minutes by electric car.
 The new edition of the funding guideline for public charging infrastructure is currently being prepared and coordinated.
 In the future, both normal and rapid charging infrastructure should continue to be the subject of funding, so that all scenarios of the use of charging infrastructure in public spaces are addressed.
 The next call for funding is planned for spring 2021.

 In the medium term, a large proportion of the loading processes will also take place in the medium term in a non-public place, either at home or at the employer’s premises.
 The new funding guideline Private Charging Infrastructure, under which the BMVI is providing a funding volume of 200 million euros, does justice to this.